lBedrockl/svg2gd/README.md

 use runProgram.bat to convert to a gd img

-change the color 10 from red to black(im lazy and idk how to code it)
+change the color 10 from red to black(im lazy and idk how to code it) and bg to black cause its nice

+also you can only use circle setting in geometrize, you will break code, ;-;

 This code is based off of colon's mc2gd code and modified to make imgs imma just use colon's license